xuhz/xrt_testsuite/README.md

 ## About
 This test program can be used to run

+* Kernel execution throughput and latency test
-* Throughput test
+* DMA bandwidth and latency test
 * Multiple thead test
 * Multiple process test
-* Single run with specified number of process, thread, executions or period of time, and cmd queue
+* Single run with specified number of process, thread, executions or period of time, cmd queue
-* length
+* length for kernel execution or bo size for DMA, throughput or latency

 The test is xrt native API based, having similar overhead to the opencl API based